school-interview/school-interview-system/llm-service/README.md

 Backend app had some LLM features.

-But I don't have a computer that has GPU at home.
-So, I had to test the backend app on a computer in our lab.(Because it has powerfull GPU)
+I wanted to test only LLM feature on the computer in lab which has powerful GPU.

-There were some limitation to lab members to use the computer...
-We were allowed to use only JupyterLab.

-TODO: 続き
+So, it's better to split it into two apps, backend-app, llm-service.